 In a two-smoker household, the risk shot up by a factor of four.
 In some cases, felines are at a higher risk of developing cancer as compared to their human counterparts living in the same home.
 Dogs living with smokers showed an increased risk for nasal cavity and lung cancers.
-Long-nosed dogs, like Retrievers, have a bigger nasal surface area, which can lead to the accumulation of carcinogens emitted from smoke.
+Long-nosed dogs, like Retrievers, have a bigger nasal surface area, which can lead to the accumulation of carcinogens emitted from the smoke.
 On the other hand, shorter-nosed breeds, such as Pugs, show an increased risk of lung cancer.

 What is second-hand Smoke?

-In a nutshell, second-hand smoke is when someone smokes, and the waste products of the cigarette (or pipe, cigar or other delivery method) are burnt off and not inhaled into the lungs of the smoker themselves.
+In a nutshell, second-hand smoke is when someone smokes, and the waste products of the cigarette (or pipe, cigar or another delivery method) are burnt off and not inhaled into the lungs of the smoker themselves.
 So this waste is subsequently released into the air and can be inhaled by non-smokers like pets or humans.
 Third-hand smoke is the residue that is left behind on fur, skin, clothing, or furniture, even once it has cleared.

-The health risks associated with second hand smoking are almost as acute as those attributed to actual smokers, and second hand smoke is responsible for a wide range of health problems in non-smokers such as the development of asthma, and other chronic health conditions.
+The health risks associated with second-hand smoking are almost as acute as those attributed to actual smokers, and second-hand smoke is responsible for a wide range of health problems in non-smokers such as the development of asthma, and other chronic health conditions.

 Second-hand Smoke Effects On A Dog